 All information critical for Distributor operation is displayed on this two-line LCD.
-When the system is turned ON, the installed software version is displayed for a few seconds, after which the first of three operating screens is displayed.
-Eight additional screens are used for setting up the computer.
-Warning messages flash over the entire display to communicate critical information.
+When the system is turned ON, the installed software version is displayed for a few seconds, after which the first of the operating screens is displayed.
+Additional screens are used for setting up the computer.
+Information messages flash over the entire display to communicate critical information.